 Tonight we honor Gabe.
 This would have been the start of his senior year, but Gabe was taken from us in his freshman year.
 Gabe gave all of himself in everything he did and was a great friend to everyone he knew.
 Gabe was a member of the Marching Knights’ pit percussion section and was also involved in the Boy Scouts, theater production and loved to skateboard around Dayton.
 He is truly missed.

 It was sad and as perfect as anything can be in that situation.
-I was glad we didn’t go down onto the field.
-It would have been far more painful to stand there without our child in front of us as everyone else was recognized, their future plans announced along with their names.
+I was glad I didn’t go down onto the field.
+It would have been far more painful to stand there without my child in front of me as everyone else was recognized, their future plans announced along with their names.

 This is the start of some very difficult things.
 Soon it will be graduation, and then his friends will go to college.
 Then the rest of life will continue on for them.
 Those things will be so painful.
 But as with everything else we will muddle through and somehow survive.